uai-ufmg/well-log-imputation/README.md

 To include a new imputation method in this base three steps have to be performed.

 #### First
-Create a implementation file `mymodel.py` in the models directory, that will include everything you need to define your imputation method.
+Create an implementation file `mymodel.py` in the models directory, that will include everything you need to define your imputation method.
 In addition to your method definitions, it is essential that the class of your method implement two functions:
 1. `fit(...)` function: it receives a train_set (a dictionary of strings to numpy arrays) with:
- - the training sequences with articial missing values added
+ - the training sequences with artificial missing values added
  - the original training sequences
  - an indicating mask with values equal to 1 where the artificial missing data was added